dhunt84971/CalendarNotes/README.md

 ### Drag and Drop
 Documents and pages can be moved by dragging and dropping.
 Dragging a document will move all sub-documents under that document.
 Pages can be dragged from one document to another.

+## Export
+Documents and pages can be exported to DOCX (Microsoft Word) or PDF format.
+To export, right-click on a document or page in the Documents panel and select the export option from the context menu.

+### Export Options
+  + **File Type** - Choose between DOCX and PDF output formats.

+  + **Orientation** - Select portrait or landscape page orientation.

+  + **Table of Contents** - Optionally include a Table of Contents at the beginning of the exported file.
+The TOC is generated from the markdown headings (H1, H2, H3) in the document content.
+In DOCX files, TOC entries are clickable links with dot leaders and page numbers.
+In PDF files, the TOC includes clickable links, dot leaders, and calculated page numbers.

+  + **Export Mode** - When exporting a document, choose between exporting all pages as a single combined file or exporting each page as an individual file.

+  + **Include Sub-Documents** - Optionally include all sub-documents under the selected document in the export.

 ## Troubleshooting / Log File
 When the application starts it writes a log file that captures errors from both the main and renderer processes.
 The log file is overwritten each time the application is opened.